-AncestryDNA has employed a team of highly trained scientists with backgrounds in population genetics, statistics, machine learning, and computational biology to develop a fast, sophisticated, and accurate method for estimating genetic ethnicity for our customers.
-In this document, we describe the approach we use to estimate customers' genetic ethnicity.
+AncestryDNA has employed a team of highly trained scientists with backgrounds in population genetics, statistics, machine learning, and computational biology to develop fast, sophisticated, and accurate methods for estimating genetic ethnicity for our customers.
+In this document, we describe the approach we use to estimate one portions of our customers' genetic ethnicity.
 We will discuss the development of the reference panel we compare each customer sample against, the inference method we apply to estimate genetic ethnicity, and finally the extensive testing regimen we employ to assess the quality of our estimates.